SoftwareHeritage/swh-graph/docs/compression.rst

 1. MPH
 ------

-A node in the Software Heritage :ref:`data-model` is identified using its PID (see :ref:`persistent-identifiers`).
-However, WebGraph internally uses integers to refer to node ids.
+A node in the Software Heritage :ref:`data model <data-model>` is identified using its SWHID (see :ref:`persistent identifiers
+<persistent-identifiers>`).
+However, WebGraph internally uses integers to refer
+to node ids.

 Mapping between the strings and longs ids is needed before compressing the graph.
 From the `Sux4J <http://sux.di.unimi.it/>`_ utility tool, we use the